Lithium, Cobalt, Copper and Gold in North America’s Premier Mining Jurisdiction

 Lon Shaver is a strategic and financial advisor with over 19 years of experience in the Canadian mining sector, including investment banking roles with Raymond James Ltd., Merrill Lynch Canada Inc. and Midland Walwyn Capital Inc., where he completed numerous financing and M&A mandates.
 His corporate experience includes CFO roles with a publicly-listed mining company and a private technology company.
 Mr. Shaver began his career in equity research at Gordon Capital Corporation, where he focused on mining and fertilizer companies.
 He has a B. Comm. degree from Concordia University and holds the CFA designation.

-*Disclaimer: The profile provides information which was sourced and approved by Nevada Sunrise in order to help investors learn more about the company.
+*Disclaimer: The profile provides information which was sourced and approved by Nevada Sunrise (TSXV:NEV) in order to help investors learn more about the company.
 Nevada Sunrise is a client of the Investing News Network (INN).
 The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.

 The company description, investment highlights and catalysts were sourced by INN and approved by the company.
 INN does not guarantee the accuracy or thoroughness of the information contained on this page.